sktime/elections/provisions/contributions.md

 #### Small contributions

-As a reference figure, substantial contributions are approximately a cumulative 2 working hour equivalent.
+As a reference figure, a single small contribution is approximately a cumulative 2 working hour equivalent.

 We count as small contributions (code) any of: